mjordan/introduction_to_relational_databases/README.md

 ![Adminer tables view](assets/adminer_tables_view.png)

 Adminer works with MySQL, PostgreSQL, and a variety of other RDBMS platforms.
-THe following is a screenshot from [PHPMyAdmin](http://www.phpmyadmin.net/home_page/index.php), a popular web-based management application for MySQL databaeses, showing the rows in a table:
+The following is a screenshot from [PHPMyAdmin](http://www.phpmyadmin.net/home_page/index.php), a popular web-based management application for MySQL databases, showing the rows in a table:

 ![Adminer tables view](assets/phpmyadmin_rows_view.png)

 ##### Desktop RDBMS management applications

 [MySQL Workbench](https://www.mysql.com/products/workbench/) is the standard desktop application for managing MySQL databases, and runs on Windows, OS X, and Linux.
-One of its most popluar features is its ability to automatically generate high-quality ER diagrams from a database configuration, or "schema":
+One of its most popluar features is its ability to automatically generate high-quality ER diagrams from a database configuration, or "schema."
+The following is a screen shot of the schema view of the BooksAuthors table in MySQL Workbench:

-![MySQL Workbench schema view](assets/mysqlworkbench_schema.png) MySQL Workbench schema view
+![MySQL Workbench schema view](assets/mysqlworkbench_schema.png)

+This is the ER diagram created from the schema:

-![MySQL Workbench ER diagram view](assets/mysqlworkbench_er_diagram.png) MySQL Workbench ER diagram view
+![MySQL Workbench ER diagram view](assets/mysqlworkbench_er_diagram.png)

 ##### Limitations of RDBMS managemant applications

 The intended audience of RDBMS management applications is database developers and administrators.
 These applications are not designed for allowing a wide variety of users to interact with databases; rather, their focus in on the functionality that developers and administrators need.
-Most general end users will want to access databases through applications that easier to use and more specific to the content stored in the database than general-purpose database management applications like phpMyAdmin or MySQL Workbench.
+Most general end users will want to access databases through applications that easier to use and more specific to the content stored in the database (and more specific to their use of the data) than general-purpose database management applications like phpMyAdmin or MySQL Workbench.
 We will survey some of the tools used to create web-based access to databases in the "Web application frameworks" section below.

 The most obvious limitation to most RDBMS management tools is that while they provide a simple interface for populating and updating individual tables, they do not allow users to populate and update linked tables easily.
 For example, if you wanted to add a book entry to the database we saw in the overview section, you'd also want to add at least one linked record for the book's edition.
 Let's look again at the Editions table: